Sribhuvan-25/code-agent/README.md

    - **`create_pull_request`** - Generates PRs with detailed descriptions

    Each tool is isolated, testable, and has specific security boundaries.

-   ### **Component Breakdown**

-   **FastAPI Server:** Handles HTTP requests and manages the overall workflow

-   **Streaming Service:** Provides real-time updates via Server-Sent Events so users can see progress

-   **LangGraph Agent:** The core decision-making component that orchestrates the entire workflow

-   **Planning Engine:** Analyzes requirements and creates step-by-step implementation plans

-   **Implementation Engine:** The heart of the system - actually writes code and executes changes

-   **Git Operations:** Handles all version control operations and PR creation

-   **LangSmith Integration:** Traces every decision for debugging and optimization

    ## 🐳 **Docker Sandbox Implementation**